benjaminion/upgrading-ethereum-book/src/book.md

     def probge(n, k, p):
         return sum([prob(n,i,p) for i in range(k,n+1)])

 Using this, I find that the minimum committee size to avoid a two-thirds majority with a $2^{-40}$ probability is actually 109 rather than 111.
-But never mind.

     >>> probge(108, 72, 1.0 / 3) < 2**-40
     False
     >>> probge(109, 73, 1.0 / 3) < 2**-40
     True

+In any case, a committee size of 128 is very safe against an attacker with 1/3 of the stake:

+    >>> probge(128, 86, 1.0 / 3)
+    5.551560731791749e-15

 Another concern is that the randomness that we are using (a RANDAO) is not unbiasable.
 If an attacker happens to control a number of block proposers at the end of an epoch, they can decide to reveal or not to reveal their blocks, gaining one bit of influence per validator on the next random number.
 This might allow an attacker to gain more control in the next round and so on.
 In this way, an attacker can gain some influence over committee selection.
 Having a good lower-bound on committee size helps to defend against this.
 Alternatively, we could in future use an unbiasable source of randomness such as a [verifiable delay function](/part4/research/vdf).